 If you or a loved one suffer from mesothelioma or asbestos-related lung cancer, you may qualify for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in NYC, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in NYC, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

-New York City Industries Known to Have Used Asbestos
+New York City Asbestos Facts

 Established in 1905 as a boilermaker company, Burnham Holdings went on to manufacture HVAC products and become the parent company of 13 subsidiaries.

-For example, in 2013, a New York jury awarded $190 million in a lawsuit against Burnham Commercial after five workers were exposed to asbestos while working in the plumbing, steamfitting and construction industries areas of the company.
+In 2013, a New York jury awarded $190 million in a lawsuit against Burnham Commercial after five workers were exposed to asbestos while working in the plumbing, steamfitting and construction industries areas of the company.
 All five plaintiffs developed mesothelioma.